jodri-code/sysl-docs/docs/SYSlang/intro/basic-os/index.md

 This confirms the installation (both with the server and on the machine itself) This also assigns you your private IP.

-The meaning of `ag()` tho, is after girth, a meme-ish name Chawi gave the afterinstaller.
+The meaning of `ag()` tho, is after girth, the afterinstaller.

 And in case you didn't get it by now, `.ch` and `(ch)` is check, as in, verify.

-Once the check is complete your screen should go black and all the writing should disappear and then basically look like a fresh nogui was opened.
+Once the check is complete your screen should go black and all the writing should disappear, therefore looking like a fresh nogui was opened.
 If this is not the case, contact us at [ckstudios2003@gmail.com](mailto:ckstudios2003@gmail.com) and send us the error code or debug log that appeared on your screen.

 Type `gui(ch)` and you should see 3 GUI's downloaded.
 This is because SYStemware comes with three different modes, that are automatically installed in versions above 62;
-* Desktop - A normal multi-functional Desktop
+* Testtop - A normal multi-functional Desktop
 * Gamertop - A Desktop optimised for games
 * Codertop - A Desktop optimised for code development

-You can download more user created GUI's from GitHub.com, or the built-in repos (a lot harder, no I'm not explaining)
+You can download more user created GUI's from GitHub.com, or from the built-in slave (a lot harder, no I'm not explaining)

 ## Actually getting in to the OS, at last.
-Reboot.
-This will open Testtop.
+## EJECT THE MEDIUM!
+This may sound silly, but VirtualBox doesn't eject the disk for you.
+You should do that, even if you are installing from a USB on a physical machine, eject the medium.

+If you fail to do this, the installer will restart, but don't worry, just eject it before pressing anything and use `ctrl+c` to reboot again.

-If you hold `c` while booting, nogui will load instead.
+If you hold `c` while booting, nogui will load.
 From nogui:

 * Desktop():
 Loads Testtop (bruh it default lmao)
 * Game():
-Loads Gamertop (pipewarp hasn't published the main engine, currently has a template game (dev) engine)
+Loads Gamertop (pipewarp hasn't published the main engine, currently has a template game (dev) engine).
+Not many playable games translated.
 * Code():
-Loads Codertop (Advanced Code Tips!)
+Loads Codertop (Advanced Code Tips!).
+Only supports translated languages (see the gdoc for more info).

 These commands are the default, but can vary on anyone's build.